parteincerta/dotfiles/README.md

 - Clone this repo and run: `bash macos/<hostname>/bootstrap.sh`.
 - Start neovim and let the LSP servers install.
 - Open applications and configure them as needed.
-  - If the machine has an external drive, reinstall the dotfiles before accepting Docker's ToS just so it's disk is created in the external storage instead of in the internal one: `bash macos/<hostname>/configure.sh`.
+  - If the host stores its Docker's cache folder in an external drive, reinstall the dotfiles before accepting Docker's ToS just so it disk is created in the external storage instead of in the internal one: `bash macos/<hostname>/configure.sh`.
-  - Set Brave's `Tab Scrolling` flag to
-    `Enabled - tabs shrink to pinned tab width`.
+  - Set Brave's `Tab Scrolling` flag to `Enabled - tabs shrink to pinned tab width`.
 - Disable auto-updates: `bash shared_macos/scripts/disable-updates.sh`.
 - Press `Cmd+Shift+5`, select `Options` and then set screenshots' folder.
 - Clone the [docker-containers](https://github.com/parteincerta/docker-containers)